top of page

 How to Create an SEO Strategy for Your Small Business

-How to Create an SEO Strategy
+How to Create an SEO Strategy (Skip to a Section)

 Step 1: Audit Your Website and Your Business

 You can audit your website yourself by using it as a customer would.
 This can help you to spot any issues that need fixing, such as broken links / buttons, checkout issues and missing or outdated information.
+There are also free website auditing tools available online, which can highlight technical SEO issues.

-Step 2: Keyword Research & Allocation
+Step 2: Know What to Optimise For: Keyword Research

-When you carry out SEO on your website, the aim is to drive organic (free) traffic (visits) to your website from search engines such as Google.
+When you carry out SEO on your website, the aim is to drive organic (free) traffic to your website from search engines such as Google.
 So, when your target audience searches for relevant products, services or topics, your website can appear on that first page of results.

 Your target keywords need to be selected carefully: